arangodb/docs/3.3/deployment-distributed.md

 ```

 Obviously, it would no longer be necessary to use different port numbers on different servers.
 We have chosen to keep all port numbers in comparison to the local setup to minimize the necessary changes.

-After having swallowed these longish commands, we hope that you appreciate the simplicity of the setup with Apache Mesos and DC/OS.